kurtxavier11/ELK_Stack_Project_I/README.md

-# UCLA Cybersecurity Project I - KA - ELK Deployment with Microsoft Azure
+# UCLA Cybersecurity Project I - ELK Deployment with Microsoft Azure
+##by Kurt Xavier Anderson

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network depicted in the diagram below.

 ![KA-NetworkDiagram](https://user-images.githubusercontent.com/85702906/140440104-c3701f7d-9863-41bf-b611-1fe17773bf55.PNG)